 Anonymous Communication Systems, Censorship Circumvention, and Mechanisms for Privacy on the Modern Internet are of interest to us.

-The Security of Cryptocurrencies (Bitcoin, ZCash, etc.), Anonymity Provided by Bitcoin, Measuring Properties of the Bitcoin Ecosystem are of interest to us.
+The Security of Cryptocurrencies (Bitcoin, Ethereum, ZCash, etc.), Anonymity Provided by Bitcoin, Measuring Properties of the Bitcoin Ecosystem are of interest to us.

 Are you interested in joining UTK’s premier computer security research group?